PolarGeospatialCenter/setsm_postprocessing_python/README.md

 |   | 00000 | 1 | 1 | 0 | 6 | Cloud and water |
 |   | 00000 | 1 | 1 | 1 | 7 | Cloud, water, and edge |

+#### Version History

+##### 1.0
+The first version of the bitmask.

+##### 1.1
+Improved concave hull algorithm to fix rare bugs.
+The edge mask now has considerably more definition as the concave hull algorithm is able to erode more of the convex hull.

+##### 1.2
+Modified the cloud mask function to prevent the pre-dilation mask base from overlapping with the finalized water mask.
+When the water mask is able to get a good representation of water bodies up to the coast/shore, this prevents the dilated cloud mask from unnecessarily eroding away good coast/shoreline.